 Is there any way for the children of egg donors to meet the donor?

-Currently, there is no registry that exists to link donors with children born from their eggs, but RMA-FL does ask donors if they wouldn’t mind being contacted by their offspring in the future.
+Currently, there is no registry that exists to link donors with children born from their eggs, but the medical facility may ask donors if they wouldn’t mind being contacted by their offspring in the future.
 That said, an egg donor registry may exist in the near future.

 Is egg donation growing in popularity?

 Yes!
-According to the Centers for Disease Control and Prevention, from 2005 to 2014, the number of IVF cycles with donor egg increased by approximately 27 per cent.
+According to the Centers for Disease Control and Prevention, from 2005 to 2014, the number of IVF cycles with donor eggs increased by approximately 27%.
 In 2014, there were nearly 20,500 cycles involving donor egg – that number shot up to more than 208,000 in 2014.
 To put it simply, about 1 in 10 IVF cycles involve a donor egg today.